MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/intro/index.md

 - [Microsoft Identity Manager](https://docs.microsoft.com/microsoft-identity-manager/)

 ## Device management
-Microsoft Managed Desktop takes on the burden of managing registered devices and the software they use.
+Microsoft Managed Desktop takes on the burden of managing registered devices and the Microsoft software they use.

-- **Hardware:** Instead of your IT department having to research and test devices (and their drivers), specific devices are carefully tested by Microsoft Managed Desktop, resulting in a curated [list of devices](../service-description/device-list.md) that are guaranteed to work with the service.
+- **Hardware:** Instead of your IT department having to research and test devices (and their drivers), specific devices are carefully tested by Microsoft Managed Desktop, resulting in a curated [list of devices](../service-description/device-list.md) that meet enterprise-level performance requirements and are guaranteed to work with the service.
 You can either obtain devices yourself (or work with a partner) or reuse devices you already have, provided they are on the approved list.
-Before they're deployed, you can also [customize](../working-with-managed-desktop/config-setting-overview.md) certain aspects of the device experience for your end users.
+Registering devices is easy and straightforward, and before they're deployed, you can also [customize](../working-with-managed-desktop/config-setting-overview.md) certain aspects of the device experience for your end users.
-- **Updates:** Microsoft Managed Desktop sets up and manages all aspects of [deployment rings](../service-description/updates.md) for Windows 10 quality and feature updates, drivers, firmware, anti-virus definitions, and Office ProPlus updates, assuring that registered devices are always up to date and freeing your IT department from that ongoing task.
+- **Updates:** Microsoft Managed Desktop sets up and manages all aspects of [deployment groups](../service-description/updates.md) for Windows 10 quality and feature updates, drivers, firmware, anti-virus definitions, and Office ProPlus updates.
+This includes extensive testing and verification of all updates, assuring that registered devices are always up to date and minimizing disruptions, freeing your IT department from that ongoing task.
-- **Apps:** As part of Microsoft 365 Enterprise, Microsoft provides (and manages) a number of key Microsoft apps for you.
+- **Apps:** As part of Microsoft 365 Enterprise, Microsoft provides (and manages) several key Microsoft apps for you.
 But you probably also have a number of other apps that you need for your business.
-Instead of your IT department having to test, package, and deploy those apps, when you subscribe to Microsoft Managed Desktop, we will handle all of those operations for you.
+Instead of your IT department having to test, package, and deploy those apps, when you subscribe to Microsoft Managed Desktop, we can handle all of those operations for you.
 Learn more at [Apps in Microsoft Managed Desktop](../get-ready/apps.md).

 ## Monitoring